abelcarreras/abelcarreras.github.io/atlas_qchem.rst

 **Requirements to acces to qchem**

 * Have an atlas account (atlas.sw.ehu.es)
-* Be a member of dccqhem linux group
+* Be a member of dccqchem linux group

 **Available qhem compilations**